 I’ve heard many people justify their avid consumption of news saying they need to stay informed about the world.
 That sounds reasonable enough, but how well do news sources inform people?
 By that I mean to provide accurate and relevant information.
 Much of news media is competing for the attention of readers and viewers, so tends towards entertainment or sensationalism.
 This giving of priority to noise and attention can have some unfortunate side-effects.

 I know we often have a macabre fascination with real-life horror.
 Not just the horror, but drama and outrage.
 If these things weren’t in some way captivating, then they probably wouldn’t be reported at all.
-It’s easy to become slightly obsessed with negative news, particularly as the world grapples with the effects of COVID-19.
+It’s easy to become slightly obsessed with negative news, particularly while the world grapples with the effects of COVID-19.

 It doesn’t take much imagination to see how this focus on small scale horror and drama can be harmful to people’s mental health and see the world as a more dangerous place than it is.
 It isn’t a huge leap to suggest that, over time, it might make for a more selfish, fearful society.